Lord Darcy Investigates: Reception

 Greg Costikyan reviewed Lord Darcy Investigates in Ares Magazine #12 and commented that "Personally, I find the Darcy series rather drab, but then I have never liked mysteries much.
 Those who enjoy the genre swear by Garrett, so my low opinion may be discounted."

+David R. Dunham reviewed Lord Darcy Investigates for Different Worlds magazine and stated that "Murder and Magic and Lord Darcy Investigates contain four stories each, and in each case, three are good and one is fair."